prof-rossetti/internet-technologies/projects/web-app/implementation.md

 Style | App is reasonably well styled, and "responsive" when window is resized to a mobile device width. | 10% Interactivity | App includes interactive features, like responding to button click events or web form submission. | 10% Data Processing | App fetches data from a third-party API or back-end database.
 Ideally also sends data to a back-end database. | 10%
-Content | Contains creative and unique content. | 10%
-Documentation | Repo contains a comprehensive README file with written setup instructions and usage commands. | 10% Security | Excludes sensitive information and credentials from version control; uses server-side requests to protect secret credentials and/or user data as necessary. | 10%
+Content | App content is creative and unique. | 10% Documentation | Repo contains a comprehensive README file with written setup instructions and usage commands. | 10% Security | Excludes sensitive information and credentials from version control; uses server-side requests to protect secret credentials and/or user data as necessary. | 10%
 Dev Process | Submitted via remote Git repository which reflects an incremental revision history, and contributions from all team members. | 15%